-by the 1930s, in 1930s parts of New South waters nearly all Aboriginal pastoral workers were either fringe dwellers or 'clients' of the Aborigines Protection Board.
-The labour roles of Aboriginal women had largely been superseded, and pastoral work for men tended to be limited to contract shearing and stockwork.
-By 1930 there was a major increase in the populations of supervised reserves, when large numbers of Aboriginal people found themselved out of work after it was made obligatory to pay Aboriginal workers the same wages as white workers.
+By 1930 there was a major increase in the populations of supervised reserves, when large numbers of Aboriginal people found themselves out of work after it was made obligatory to pay Aboriginal workers the same wages as white workers.
 The Aborigines Protection Board (1909-1939) and later Aborigines' Welfare Board (1940-1969) forcibly removed Aboriginal people from 'fringe camps' to reserves and managed stations throughout this time.
-By 1935, many Aboriginal people from the property of the protection of the smaller unsupervised reserves, many of them self-established farms, and the population of the small number of supervised reserves doubled.

-The 1936 amendments to the Aboriginas' Protection Act dictated that Aboriginal people would be confined on reserves until they had been educated so that they could be assimilated into white society.
+By 1935, many Aboriginal people had been forced off smaller unsupervised reserves, many of them self-established farms, and the population of the small number of supervised reserves doubled.
+The 1936 amendments to the Aborigines' Protection Act dictated that Aboriginal people would be confined on reserves until they had been educated so that they could be assimilated into white society.